knedyz/GrowAGardenMacro/README.md

 ```

 ## In-game
-1. put your Recall wrench on the 2nd hotbar.
+1. Put your Recall wrench on the 2nd hotbar.
 2. Angle your camera where it can see both seed vendor and gear vendor.
 (Theres a scroll feature in the script you can activate for the perfect distance)
 3. Make sure your shift-lock is off